 BOART LONGYEAR CORPORATE GOVERNANCE

-The Board of Boart Longyear Ltd. is composed of a majority of independent directors, and regularly reviews its corporate governance practices to ensure the best representation of shareholder interests.
+The Board of Boart Longyear Group Ltd. is composed of a majority of independent directors, and regularly reviews its corporate governance practices to ensure the best representation of shareholder interests.

 Accordingly, the Board has reviewed the corporate governance practices of Boart Longyear in light of the ASX Corporate Governance Council’s Principles of Good Corporate Governance and Best Practice Recommendations.